KCLegalHackers/Website/README.md

 Past events include our annual [Law and Technology CLE]() event, [Legal Hackathons](), and a course on [Computer Programming for Lawyers]().

 ## Connect
 If you want to get involved, there are a number of ways you can connect with us!
-We post updates about upcoming events on [Facebook](https://www.facebook.com/groups/KCLegalHackers) and [Twitter].
+We post updates about upcoming events on [Facebook](https://www.facebook.com/groups/KCLegalHackers) and [Twitter](https://twitter.com/kclegalhackers).
 You can also sign up for updates via email, to make sure you never miss out on the fun!

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">